Congratulations

 I am delighted to be celebrating this day with you, alongside your family, friends and loved ones from around the world.
 You’ve reached an important milestone and should feel immensely proud.

-As you step into the next chapter of your lives, your critical thinking and ability to innovate will empower you to face challenges, find solutions, and help shape the world for future generations.
+As you step into the next chapter of your lives, your critical thinking and ability to innovate will empower you to face challenges, find solutions and help shape the world for future generations.
 As UCW graduates, you will always be champions of human understanding and ingenuity, of exploring, discovering and elevating yourselves and others.

 Whether you’re entering the workforce, pursuing further studies, or embarking on new adventures, we encourage you to embrace your passions, stay curious and remain resilient.
 As alumni, you will always be an integral part of our university community.
 We will always be here for you, celebrating every success and taking enormous pride in the change you bring about in business and society.